Click on arrow to see more detail.

 The Spanish mission style of architecture originated in the south-west of the United States and was popular in other countries with a similar warm climate.
 Design elements include smooth cream-coloured walls, tiled parapets and roofs, and wrought-iron balconies.
 The Hawke’s Bay Opera House, built in 1915, is an early example of this style, which is common in Hastings.
+Now known as Toitoi, the building reopened in 2020 after earthquake strengthening.

 Te whakamahi i tēnei tūemi